RnLe/ComputationalPhysics2023/README.md

 # Computational Physics

-This repository will be refurbished in the near future.
+This repository will be brushed up to present the highlights of this course in the near future.